 When this guide was originally published, access to Business Class flights with Virgin Australia using Etihad Guest miles was being blocked, but that restriction has opened up – meaning there’s some incredible value to be had with redeeming Etihad Guest miles (an American Express and Citi Rewards transfer partner, alongside flybuys).

-In this guide we’ll look at the options for redeeming Etihad Guest Miles on Etihad, as well its partners like Virgin Australia, American Airlines and All Nippon Airways.
+In this guide, we’ll look at the options for redeeming Etihad Guest Miles on Etihad as well as its partner Virgin Australia.

 Redeeming Etihad Guest Miles on Etihad’s airline partners